All Posts

 Expert Consultations

-These professionals provide deeper insights into potential red flags and validate the strength of the business model.
-Third-party audits or independent market research may also be conducted.
+These professionals help find red flags and test the strength of the business model.
+Investors may also use third-party audits or outside market research.

 Final Decision